zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 $$ \tag{7} \bm{n} \approx \sqrt{1 + 4 \pi \rho m_a \bm{\alpha_m}} \approx 1 + 2 \pi \rho m_a \bm{\alpha_m}, $$

 which implies that the difference from vacuum \\((\bm{n} - 1)\\) has an approximately linear relation with density.
-Similar [relations](http://www.waves.utoronto.ca/prof/svhum/ece422/notes/20a-atmospheric-refr.pdf) can be found for temperature, humidity and pressure.
+Similar [relations](http://www.waves.utoronto.ca/prof/svhum/ece422/notes/20a-atmospheric-refr.pdf) can be found for the temperature, humidity and pressure.

 Continuous variations of the IOR pose an issue for path tracing.
 Typically, paths are composed of straight segments joined at scattering locations.
 Unfortunately, due to the [principle of least time](https://en.wikipedia.org/wiki/Fermat%27s_principle), continuously varying IOR forces photons to travel along [curved paths](http://www.waves.utoronto.ca/prof/svhum/ece422/notes/20a-atmospheric-refr.pdf) that obey [Snell's law](https://en.wikipedia.org/wiki/Snell%27s_law).
 And since the IOR can depend on the wavelength, it can cause [dispersion](https://en.wikipedia.org/wiki/Dispersion_(optics)) not only at the interfaces, but also continuously, along the entire path.
 So it is not too surprising that that most renderers ignore this behavior.
 For small density gradients and small distances, it is a valid approximation.
 On the other hand, for certain atmospheric effects, [atmospheric refraction](https://en.wikipedia.org/wiki/Atmospheric_refraction) can make a non-negligible contribution.